tayloraswift/swift-unidoc/Guides/Quickstart.md

     tayloraswift/unidoc:latest
 ```

-Inside the container, run `unidoc-build`, and pass the path to the `/projects` directory to the `--input` option.
+Inside the container, run `unidoc-build`, and pass the path to the `/projects/` directory to the `--input` option.
 Use `swift-nio` as the package name; this **must** match the name of project directory.

 ```bash
 # unidoc-build swift-nio -f --input /projects
 ```

-Unidoc will then launch a `swift build` process, which could take a few minutes.
+Unidoc will launch a `swift build` process, which could take a few minutes.
 It will then compile, upload, and link the documentation.
 When it is done, you should see a new documentation volume under **Recent docs** named *swift-nio*.
 Because the documentation is local, it will have the version number `0.0.0`.

 >   Note:
->   If you built the package locally before, your host-generated build artifacts will conflict with the container-generated build artifacts, and the build might fail.
-You can fix this by deleting the `.build` directory in the project directory.
+>   If you built the package locally before, your host-generated build artifacts could conflict with the container-generated build artifacts, and the build might fail.
+You can fix this by clearing the `.build` directory in the project directory.

+## Differences between DocC and Unidoc

+There are a few key differences between DocC and Unidoc workflows to keep in mind.

+### Shared database

+Unlike DocC, Unidoc is specifically designed for multi-project use cases.

+Although you *can* have a separate database for each project, it is usually easier to set up a single deployment per machine, with documentation that is added and updated as needed.

+### Not a package plugin

+DocC is a package plugin, which means you “install” it by adding it as a dependency to your `Package.swift` and invoke it through SPM.
+Unidoc is a toolchain and you invoke it directly on an SPM project, like `swift build`.
+Unlike DocC, Unidoc has no project footprint.

+### Not Swiftinit

+A local Unidoc server is not [Swiftinit](https://swiftinit.org) and it does not have access to Swiftinit’s package database.
+If you want to have a local Swiftinit-like experience, you need to populate your local Unidoc server with your packages and the packages they depend on.

 ## Advanced workflows

 Using the `unidoc` Docker image is great for getting started quickly, but it’s not a great workflow for iterating frequently, since the container builds will conflict with your incremental builds.
+Moreover, if your project depends on system libraries, the starter image might not have them installed.

-A better workflow is to connect your development environment to the `unidoc-test` network and run the Unidoc tools from your development environment.
+If you are [developing from a container](https://code.visualstudio.com/docs/devcontainers/containers), a far superior workflow is to connect your development environment to the `unidoc-test` network and run the Unidoc tools from your development environment.

----

-TODO: explain what this means

----

-Adding the following to your docker compose container entry:
+### Configuring your devcontainer

+If you already know how to connect a container to a network, you can skip this section.

+If you are launching your devcontainer with Docker compose, you will need to add the `unidoc-test` network to your devcontainer’s entry.

 ```yaml
         networks: